Class Setup

 refactoring the database, hence, by invoking one of the following three

-methods: Refactor.nobsRowRef(java.nio.file.Path, java.lang.String, int)
+methods: Refactor.nobsRowRef(java.nio.file.Path, java.lang.String, int), Refactor.nobsOutrowPtr(java.nio.file.Path, java.lang.String, int), and

-Refactor.nobsRefCount(java.nio.file.Path, java.lang.String, int)
+Refactor.nobsRefCount(java.nio.file.Path, java.lang.String, int).

 Note that if these values are reduced too much, the risk increases that the